-- 10. Turn off any devices that are still on. - 11.
-Turn off the AC and DC power (power supply panel).
+10. Turn off the UTIC and any other devices that are still on.

+11. Turn off the AC and DC power (rear of electronics rack).

 3.4.
 Disassembling and Packing the FG5

 NOTE: Please follow these instructions carefully.
 Care in packing the components properly will result in easier and faster set-up in the field, and will help protect the instrument from damage.